HarveyAland/auzre-monitoring-remediation/README.md

 ## 📊 Visualization with Grafana
 Grafana was a no brainer when choosing what tool I would be using for the visualization section on this project.
 Creating dashboard was very straightforward and was the part I had the most fun with, I feel like with a bigger deployment in a real production environment you could to really utilize the power of Grafana!

-The Dashboard is split into 4 rows and you can find the LAW queries for them in the folder attached - [Grafana Dashboard Queries](https://github.com/HarveyAland/auzre-monitoring-remediation/tree/main/Log%20KQL%20Querys/Visulization%20Querys)
+The dashboard is organized into four key rows, each focusing on a specific monitoring dimension.
+You can find the associated KQL queries attached - [Grafana Dashboard Queries](https://github.com/HarveyAland/auzre-monitoring-remediation/tree/main/Log%20KQL%20Querys/Visulization%20Querys)

 Following this structure really ties the system together: SMEs and NOC engineers can **see system state, recent failures, and whether automation handled them**.

 ![Grafana Visulisation NOC inspired view](screenshots/grafana-dash-complete.png)

-**CPU** - Monitoring the CPU of each VM in their own individual panel with threshold markers added at 40%, 70% and 85% to help aid in the visualization.
-No kql query was needed for this table as I used Azure Monitor Metrics for Virtual Machines to provide the cpu data.
-Please see screenshot for [configuration](screenshots/cpu-panel-config.png)
+**CPU** - CPU — Monitoring the CPU usage of each VM in individual panels, with threshold markers at 40%, 70%, and 85% to improve visualization.
+No KQL query was required, as data was sourced directly from Azure Monitor Metrics for Virtual Machines.
+Please see screenshot for [configuration.](screenshots/cpu-panel-config.png)

 **VM Health** - Using a heartbeat based query to monitor and output the health status of the VMs and pulling two important metrics (Minuets Since & Last Seen) which tell you when the last HB was and how long its been since its last been online.

-**Service Health** - Pulling the Service data from a custom log i had set up, the Service Health follows a similar style to the VM Health table above again incorporating the Last Seen tab.
+**Service Health** - Pulling the Service data from a custom log I had set up, the Service Health follows a similar style to the VM Health table above again incorporating the Last Seen tab.

 **Most Recent Fired Alert** - Using the fired alert data that's fed into LAW from the logic app, this query table is a nice addition for this dashboard.

 ---

 ## 🧪 Testing & Verification
 This section documents how alerts and runbooks were validated.
-I wanted this document not to be just a bunch of screenshots back to back and instead save one dedicated section to a full workflow test and proof of concept showcasing not only the process but the time in which the remediation takes place.
-Allbeit all configured remediation scenarios were tested I chose the IIS service down to showcase for this project as naturally in an enterprise enviroment out of the services i have running iis would be the most important from a high availablity stabdpoint.
+I wanted this document not to be just a bunch of screenshots back to back, but instead dedicate one section to a full workflow test and proof of concept — showcasing not only the process, but also the time in which the remediation takes place.
+Albeit all configured remediation scenarios were tested, I chose the IIS service down scenario to showcase for this project, as naturally in an enterprise environment, out of the services I have running, IIS would be the most important from a high availability standpoint.

 **Format:**
 1. **Step taken** (e.g., stopped IIS service).